VincentVanCode101/craft-deprecated/README.md

 While exploring new languages or starting small projects, I encountered several issues with existing scaffolding tools:

-1. **Target Language Dependencies**: Most tools require you to have the target language installed to use them, making setup cumbersome.
-2. **Language-Specific Tools**: Existing tools are often tied to a single language, limiting flexibility for multi-language workflows.
+1. **Language-Specific Tools**: Existing tools are often tied to a single language, limiting flexibility for multi-language workflows.
+2. **Language or Runtime-Specific Dependencies**: Most tools require the target language or its runtime to be installed on the machine, making setup cumbersome.
 3. **Complex Projects**: These tools often generate large, interconnected setups that can be overwhelming for beginners or unnecessary for small tasks.
 4. **No Dockerized Setup**: Few tools create a containerized environment, making it harder to run the created projects in isolated and consistent environments.

 These problems slow down productivity, create barriers for quickly experimenting with a new language or solving coding challenges, and result in projects that do not run in a containerized, isolated setup.
-Running projects in Docker containers ensures consistency by providing a uniform environment across systems, eliminating 'it works on my machine' issues, isolating dependencies, and enabling easy cleanup or switching between projects without affecting the host system.
+  - Running projects in Docker containers ensures consistency by providing a uniform environment across systems, eliminating 'it works on my machine' issues, isolating dependencies, and enabling easy cleanup or switching between projects without affecting the host system.

 ---